 Choosing to change your relationship with drugs or alcohol is an essential first step toward recovery.
 But recovery is a process — one that drug and alcohol rehab programs can help you through.
-There are many types of substance use treatments, including detox, therapy, and counseling.
+There are many types of substance use treatments, including detox (withdrawal management), therapy, and counseling.
 These fit into two categories: outpatient and inpatient rehab.

 Outpatient rehab involves daily treatment, such as therapy, counseling, or group sessions, at a clinic or facility.
 People who choose outpatient treatment can continue to live at home as they recover, allowing them to take care of children or family members, keep up with their jobs, and stay on track in school.
 Outpatient care typically costs less than inpatient rehab, but the level of support may be less intensive.